TomHarrop/ird-5acc-paper/ms/results.md

 To reveal gene expression patterns associated with diversity of inflorescence architecture, we used detailed phenotyping of panicles from domesticated and wild accessions of Asian and African rice, followed by whole-transcriptome sequencing (RNASeq) [and analysis of single-gene mutants with defects in panicle branching].
 **expand slightly**

-### Convergence of panicle architecture between the 2 domestication process.
+### Convergence of panicle architecture between the 2 domestications process.
 (Panicles from domesticated accessions produce more primary branches, secondary branches and spikelets)

-We evaluate panicle architecture in 93 accessions of wild Asian rice (*Oryza rufipogon*), domesticated Asian rice (*Oryza sativa*), wild African rice (*Oryza barthii*) and domesticated African rice (*Oryza glaberrima*)(**Supp-Table01-Plantinfo**).
-Panicles were phenotyped  using `P-TRAP` software for automated measurement of panicle traits [@al-tamPTRAPPanicleTrait2013] (Figure 1A-D - **phenotype-pca**) (**Supp-Table02-PanicleTraitsPhenotyping**).
+The panicle architecture was phenotyped in 93 accessions of wild Asian rice (*Oryza rufipogon*), domesticated Asian rice (*Oryza sativa*), wild African rice (*Oryza barthii*) and domesticated African rice (*Oryza glaberrima*)(**Supp-Table01-Plantinfo**).
+Based on image analysis and `P-TRAP` software for automated measurement of panicle traits [@al-tamPTRAPPanicleTrait2013] (Figure 1A-D - **phenotype-pca**), a total of 10 panicle traits were scored (**Supp-Table02-PanicleTraitsPhenotyping**).
+Principal components analysis (PCA) was used to elucidate the variation of panicle architecture between these accesssions.
+These accessions could be grouped depending of several characteristics: species, geographical origin (Asia/Africa) and type (wild/domesticated) .
-The first principal component in the phenotyping data accounts for 46.5% of variability, and separates domesticated and wild accessions but not Asian and African accessions (Figure 1E **phenotype-pca**).
-Spikelet number, secondary branch number and primary branch number have the highest loadings on PC1, suggesting that these factors are the main differences between panicles from wild and domesticated accessions. **add more description**
-Lower-order components do not separate panicles from different species (Figure S2 **suppl-phenotype-pca-all-pc**).
+The first principal component (PC1) in the phenotyping data accounts for 46.5% of variability The sum of contributions of the top four components accounted for more than 87% of the total variance.
+The contributions of PC2, PC3 and PC4 are 18,3%, 12,3% and 10,3% respectively.
+The most loadings of the PC1 are Spikelet number (SpN), secondary branch number (SBN) and primary branch number (PBN).
+For PC2, the main loadings are Primary branch Number (PBN), and the lenght of Primaryt branch (PBL) and Secondary Branch (SBL).
+The PC3 is supported by Rachis lengtn (RL), Tertiary Branch number (TBN) and the internode length along the Secondary branch (SBIL) (**SF1**).
+Projection of the accessions in all four component was used to analyse the relationships between panicle architecture and the differents characteritics of these accessions (species/geographical orifin and type).
+The first components is the only components able to split the accessions grouped by the type characteristics (wild/domesticated) (Figure 1E **phenotype-pca**).
+The panicle archtiecture is not able to distinguish clearly the accessions based on the species and/or geographical origin chatcateristics (**SF1** suppl-phenotype-pca-all-pc).
+>Be sure it is enough clear based on our figures.
-There was a stronger correlation between secondary branch number and spikelet number in the domesticated accessions than in the wild accessions (Figure S1 **correlation-pbn-spn**). **be more descriptive in the correlation**
+Correlations among most loadings of PC1 (SpN, PBN, SBN) were analyzed separatly in the 4 species (Figure S1 **correlation-pbn-spn**) to evaluate.
+It was observed a strong correlation between the Spn and SBN in the domesticated accessions that in wild accessions.
+In contrast, a better correlation is observed between SpN and PBN in the wild accessions.
+>please add the correlation value in each panel of the figure correlation-pbn-sbn.

+CCL of this part :
+- PC1 (PBN, SBN, SpN) (PBN, SBN, SpN) (which are relative to axillary meristem) are the main contributors of panicle diversity
+- only the relationships between Type and panicle architecture is able to groupe the accession. suggesting a similar branching phenotype beteen the wild and the domesticated accessions.
+- the differnet correlation between SpN, SBN and PBN between the wild and domesticatexd suggest different control of branching pattern.

 ### Panicle transcriptome Variation (Differences in gene expression profiles between wild and domesticated panicles)